wso2/carbon-kernel/docs/DeveloperTools/UsingIn-ContainerOSGiTesting.md

-# In-Container OSGi Testing
+# Using In-Container OSGi Testing
 > This section explains the Pax Exam container in Carbon, which is used for OSGi testing.
-For the full list of capabilities available in Carbon Kernel 5.2.0, see the [root README.md file](../../README.md).
+For the full list of capabilities available in this kernel version, see the **features** section in the [root README.md file](../../README.md#key-features-and-tools).

 From Carbon Kernel 5.0.0 onwards, the [Pax Exam framework](https://ops4j1.jira.com/wiki/display/PAXEXAM4/Getting+Started+with+OSGi+Tests) provides the infrastructure for composing unit test cases.
 See the following topics for details: